senkulabs/infracode-talker/laravel/digital-ocean/nginx-unit/README.md

 7. Create Let's Encrypt certificate as a deployer user.

 > [!IMPORTANT]
-> Replace the `laravel.senku.stream` with your actual domain.
-> Replace the `your-email@mail.com` with your actual email.
+> Replace the `laravel.senku.stream` with your actual domain and the `your-email@mail.com` with your actual email.

 ```sh
 certbot certonly --webroot -w /var/www/html -d laravel.senku.stream \